 Master’s degree by research

-A master’s degree by research may be a gateway to study at the PhD level.
-It is the second-highest qualification on the Australian Qualifications Framework, and includes Master of Philosophy (MPhil).
-Depending on the course and faculty, the master’s degree by research may have a coursework component.
+A master’s degree is the second-highest qualification on the Australian Qualifications Framework, and includes Master of Philosophy (MPhil).
+A master’s degree by research is generally considered to advance learning in a subject with a research and scholarship context, rather than with the intention of professional practice.
+Depending on the course and faculty, your master’s degree by research may have a coursework component.
 Check with your faculty.

 Duration

-The master’s by research degree will generally have a duration of one to two years full time, or up to four years’ part-time study.
+A master’s by research degree generally takes 1–2 years full time, or up to 4 years’ part-time study.
 Part-time enrolment is available to domestic students only.

 Probation and progress review